Illar, Tulkarm

 'Illar (عِلار) is a Palestinian town in the Tulkarm Governorate in the northern West Bank, located 10 kilometers northeast of Tulkarm, and 25 kilometers east of the Israeli city of Netanya.
 It is bordered by Attil to the west, Kafr Ra'i to the east, and the Israeli settlement of Hermesh to the north.
-According to the Palestinian Central Bureau of Statistics, 'Illar had a population of approximately 6,190 inhabitants in 2007.
+According to the Palestinian Central Bureau of Statistics, 'Illar had a population of approximately 7,456 inhabitants in 2017.
 6.6% of the population of 'Illar were refugees in 1997.
 The healthcare facilities for the surrounding villages are based in 'Illar, the facilities are designated as MOH level 2.

 History

 Pottery remains from the Iron Age II, Hellenistic, early and late Roman, Byzantine, early Islamic period and the Middle Ages have been found here.

+The ancient settlement's cemetery was in use from the Iron Age on into the Byzantine period; an Iron Age II burial cave was discovered there, displaying two rock-cut rooms that were likely used by an extended family from the 10th to 8th century BCE.

-An ancient inscription written in the Hebrew alphabet was found in 'Illar.
+An ancient inscription written in the Hebrew alphabet was also found in 'Illar.
 The inscription states ‘Tomb of Menashe ben Yannai’.
-Scholars believe it marked the site of a Jewish or Samaritan tomb dating from the late Second Temple period.
+Scholars believe it marked the site of a Jewish or Samaritan tomb dating from the late Second Temple period, possibly to the time of Herod.

 In 1200, during the Crusader era, it was known as Allar.
 In 1265, it was mentioned among the estates which Sultan Baibars granted his amirs after he had expelled the Crusaders.
 The whole of Illar was given to his emir Saif al-Din Qushtimur al-'Ajami.